What is the one thing that will help you accomplish more this year?

 Until next time superstar,

 P.S.
-If you want a great resource that will help you stay on track with your goals, be sure to sign up for our newsletter to receive a free download of the original Spark Planner.
+If you want a great resource that will help you stay on track with your goals, be sure to sign up for our newsletter.
 A proven productivity tool, it is my gift to you to help you take one more step forward on your journey.
 Thanks for letting me be a part of it.